evitanegara/Retail-Bicycle-Sales-Analysis-using-SQL/README.md

 - Regular customers account for 2,198 individuals
 - VIP customers, though smallest in number (1,655), likely contribute the most revenue
 - Targeted efforts to retain and convert New users into Regular or VIP could significantly boost profitability

+This query classifies customers into segments based on spending and loyalty duration (lifespan), providing strategic insight into customer base composition.
  ```sql
 -- Customer Segmentation: VIP, Regular, and New
 WITH customer_spending AS (